mhussain1405/Multimodal-RAG-Chatbot-System/README.md

 Step 2: Start Ngrok

-1. Open a terminal or command prompt and run: ngrok http 1234
+1. Open the exe file and run:

+   ngrok http 1234

    Replace 1234 with the port number of your local server (from LM Studio).

 Step 3: Copy the Forwarding URL